Raptors win 9th straight, beat Cleveland 115-109

 Raptors: Gasol missed 12 games with the hamstring injury from Dec.
 20 to Jan.
 12. … Ibaka made his 15th start of the season. … Toronto will end January with a winning record, marking the 21st straight month it has done so.
 The Raptors’ last losing month was January 2017.

 Cavaliers: Garland scored 16 points after sitting out for rest purposes Tuesday.
-Beilein said Garland informed the staff that his legs had been feeling tired after starting the first 47 games.
+Cleveland coach John Beilein said Garland informed the staff that his legs had been feeling tired after starting the first 47 games.
 Garland played in just five games in his only season at Vanderbilt because of a knee injury.

 UP NEXT